comp426-2022-fall/a99-group26/README.md

 ## Implementations
 - User Database
+- Posting
+1. Users are able to create posts on the web
-- Create New Post
+- Login
-- Login/Sign Up
+- Sign Up

 ## API